 6.1.X.1 Description of technique

 Current specification supports SSB/SIB1-less operation for intra-band CA, where UE retrieves system information from and can perform synchronization based on another intra-band cell that transmits SSB and SIB1.
 Current specification supports SSB periodicity configuration up to 160 msec.
+In case of Scells, network may offload SIB1 and other SI transmission on Pcells of the UE.

 For technique A-6, the UE may obtain system information from other associated carriers/cells and synchronize from other associated carriers/cells and/or synchronize from signal(s) transmitted on the cell.